-Iain holds a BComm (Honours) from the University of Manitoba and received his ICD.D designation from the Rotman School of Management at the University of Toronto.
+Iain holds a B.Comm.
+(Honours) from the University of Manitoba and the ICD.D designation from the Rotman School of Management at the University of Toronto.
 He is married with three university aged children and a spirited West Highland White Terrier.

 Managing Director, Head of Capital Markets - BC, CIBC World Markets

 Kathy Butler is the Managing Director and Head of Capital Markets in BC for CIBC.
 Having joined CIBC in 1996, Kathy has worked on merger and acquisition advisory mandates and debt and equity financing for clients in technology, telecom, consumer retail, industrial products and forestry sectors.
 Kathy has represented the technology industry on the BC Jobs and Investment Board and is currently on the Board of Governors for the Business Council of British Columbia.
 Kathy serves on the boards of CIBC World Markets Inc., CIBC Children’s Foundation and St. George’s Foundation, as well as being a partner of Social Venture Partners Vancouver.

 Kathy holds an MBA (Honours) from the Rotman School of Management at the University of Toronto and a BComm in Finance (Honours) from the Sauder School of Business at the University of British Columbia.

 Managing Director, Fiore Group of Companies